AVEVA/CONNECT-data-services-developer-docs/content/communities/community-community-roles.md

 The Community Member role is a role that can is shared among multiple tenants participating in a community.
 This role is authorized to read any data shared in the community.

 When a new community is created, a new Community Member role is automatically added to the system, which is named using the following convention: `<Community Name> Community Member`.
-For example, if you create a new community named `Test Community`, a new community role is added to the tenant named `Test Community Community Member`.
+For example, if you create a new community named `Test`, a new community role is added to the tenant named `Test Community Member`.

 This new role is also shared with other tenants that join the community.
-For example, a tenant that joins `Test Community` will have the `Test Community Community Member` role added to their tenant as well.
+For example, a tenant that joins `Test` will have the `Test Community Member` role added to their tenant as well.

 Users assigned the Community Member role have read permissions within the community by default.
 However, to allow community members to share data streams within a community, you must assign the Share permission for streams to their assigned tenant roles.